-The SOFIA Legacy Program enables programs targeting a rich archival dataset of significant scientific value to the astronomical community for future analysis.
-These programs span two cycles of observions and are released without an exclusive use period for the data.
-During Cycle 8, SOFIA will accept 1-4 proposals with each allocated up to ~200 hours of observing time (~ 100 hours of observations per cycle).
+The SOFIA Legacy Program (SLP) enables programs targeting a rich archival dataset of significant scientific value to the astronomical community for future analysis.
+The resulting data are released without an exclusive use period.
+During Cycle 9, SOFIA will accept 1-4 proposals with each allocated up to ~200 hours of observing time (~ 100 hours of observations per cycle).